Home / Products / Pharma / General / By Brand Name / Floromox

 Use In Pregnancy Lactation

-Moxifloxacin ophthalmic solution is contraindicated in patients with a history of hypersensitivity to Moxifloxacin, to other Quinolones, or to any of the components in this medication.
+Moxifloxacin is contraindicated in persons with a history of hypersensitivity to Moxifloxacin or any member of the quinolone class of antimicrobial agents and any component of this formulation.